ModRef/ModRef.github.io/ModRef2021.md

 | 13:15 | *Lunch Break * | |
 | 13:45 | Lightning Talks | |
 | 14:00 | Community Discussion | Integrating modelling as a component |

+### Session 3: Lightning Talks & Community Discussion

+The last session will be a collaborative exercise to identify challenges for the next five years of modelling, with the goal of producing a jointly-written white/research paper to guide future research.
+The main topic is on *the integration of modelling as a component in larger systems*.
+This session will consist of a series of lightning talks pointing out pain-points or desired features for modelling, then a series of focussed discussions to identify common features, possible solutions and research directions.

 ## <a name="pmodrefs"></a> Previous ModRef Workshops
 The ModRef workshop has been running for 20 years and has hosted many interesting presentations.